Evil Queen (Disney): Conception, design and portrayal

-The Queen's appearance was inspired by the "ageless ice goddess" character of Queen Ayesha ("She who must be obeyed") from the 1935 film She, played by Helen Gahagan.
-The Queen, who was originally to be named Grimhilde (but who is never actually named in the film), was also modeled in part on Princess Kriemhild in the 1924 film Die Nibelungen.
-The Queen's face may have been inspired by Joan Crawford and also Greta Garbo, Marlene Dietrich and Gale Sondergaard.
-Her costume and figure may have been inspired by a column statue at the Naumburg Cathedral depicting Uta von Ballenstedt, the wife of Eckard II, Margrave of Meissen who was widely regarded as the most beautiful woman of Medieval Germany.
-Also noted was her resemblance to two 1930s American movie stars from Europe, Greta Garbo and Marlene Dietrich.
-The Queen and Snow White were refined by Grim Natwick and Norm Ferguson, who would often override Walt Disney's instructions.
+The Queen was made to look like both a 1930s femme fatale and a medieval, magical villainess.
+Her appearance was inspired by Queen Ayesha ("She who must be obeyed"), an "ageless ice goddess" from the film She, played by Helen Gahagan.
+The Queen, who originally had the name Grimhilde (but would ultimately remain nameless in the film), was also modeled in part on Kriemhild in the film Die Nibelungen.
+Her face may have been inspired by Joan Crawford and other actresses such as Gale Sondergaard.
+Also noted was her resemblance to two Hollywood stars from Europe, Greta Garbo and Marlene Dietrich.
+Her costume and figure may have been based on a column statue at the Naumburg Cathedral depicting Uta von Ballenstedt who was widely regarded as the most beautiful woman of Medieval Germany.
+Both the Queen and Snow White were refined by Grim Natwick and Norm Ferguson, who would often override Walt Disney's instructions.
 As in the case of other characters for the film, the Queen's appearance had to be approved by Albert Hurter before being finalised.
 One pre-final version of the queen had her wear a looser hood and a different crown and the edge of her cape was fur trimmed, as it can be seen in Gustaf Tenggren's pictures.

-Unlike much of Disney's animation of human characters in this period, none of Art Babbitt's lead animation work on the character was rotoscoped.
+Unlike much of Disney's animation of human characters in the era, none of Art Babbitt's lead animation work on the character was rotoscoped.
 The animators were noted to prefer to draw the Queen over Snow White "because she was more real and complex as a woman, more erotic, and driven to desperate acts by her magic mirror."
 The character, however, turned out to be especially problematic for the animators, as she had to be "regally beautiful, with confined but graceful movements," and "the experiments on her lovely cruel mouth and eyes alone represent drawings enough to fill a paper house."
 The sequence of her transformation in particular was the film's toughest to visualise using trick effects, especially since Disney insisted on showing how the Queen felt as she changed.